 If you are planning on riding Remy’s Ratatouille Adventure on opening weekend, we recommend getting there at least 2 hours before park opening as there will be way more guests than normal who are eager to ride for the first time.
 They might even open the park early that day.

 We will update our strategy for riding this once it actually opens which will give us more insight into exact crowd levels, wait times and the best rope dropping strategy.

 Should I Visit Disney World for Remy’s Ratatouille Adventure in 2020 or 2021?

-That said, if possible, we generally recommend visiting this ride in 2020 if your goal is to see it at its peak.
+Before the opening was delayed, we would have said we recommend visiting this ride in 2020 if your goal is to see it at its peak.
 A Disney World attraction 99% of the time will never be better than it is when it first opens.
 All the animatronics, special effect, etc are usually working perfectly, and unfortunately, after a year or so, it’s not always guaranteed they will be running the same.

 That’s why we always prefer to experience a new attraction right away.

-2020 might also be a good time to visit Remy’s Ratatouille Adventure because after the initial wave of visitors passes, the parks, in general, are likely to experience lower than usual crowds for a while until things start picking up again in 2021.
+If the ride actually opens in 2020 then it might be a good time to visit Remy’s Ratatouille Adventure because of the lack of crowds in the parks in general.
+Right now we are seeing record lows and after the parks, in general, are likely to experience lower than usual crowds for a while until things start picking up again in 2021.

 Coming in 2021 will also have its benefits with more new attractions open by then and Disney World’s 50th Anniversary celebration.

 We wouldn’t make a separate trip to Disney World JUST for Remy’s Ratatouille Adventure as we suggested for Rise of the Resistance, but if you were already planning on going anyway, it may be good timing for you and it’ll be the best condition you get to ride this attraction in.